Choose the correct option to complete the sentences below.

 Defining vs non-defining

 There are two types of relative clauses, defining and non-defining.
-In the table below, you can see the main differences between them.
+In the grammar chart below, you can see the main differences between them.

 Relative pronouns are the words that introduce relative clauses.
 They can act as the subject or the object of the relative clause.

 Note that that can be used in informal English instead of who/whom/which but it is never used after commas, i.e. in non-defining relative clauses, or after prepositions.

 - That’s the man who/that offered me the job.

 thatlives in New York, is coming to visit.

 which/that vs what